OKMDashboard

 Get the list of all "user news" saved by the user.

-The "user saved" searches are executed periodically for getting news based on queries from the repository.
+The "user saved" searches are executed periodically to get news based on queries from the repository.

 More information at Working with the dashboard and Working with search views.